Country facts

 The IRC’s mission is to help people whose lives and livelihoods are shattered by conflict and disaster to survive, recover and gain control of their future.

-The IRC is continuing our efforts in the Abyan, Lahj, Aldale’a, Sana’a governorates by:
+The IRC is continuing our efforts in the Aden, Abyan, Lahj, Al Dahle'e and Shabwa and Sana’a governorates by:

-- providing health, nutrition, water and sanitation services to more than a quarter of a million people;
+• providing health, reproductive health, nutrition, water and sanitation services to more than a quarter-million people;